Skip to Main Content

 1. From your collections tab select the collection you would like to publish.

 2. On the right hand side, click on ‘MANAGE’.
-This menu allows you to perform actions such as publishing your collection, editing it, generating a private link or deleting the collection.
+This menu allows you to publish or edit your collection, generating a private link or deleting the collection.

-3. You will only be able to publish your collection if all the fields with a green dot have been filled in.
+3. You will only be able to publish your collection if all the mandatory fields have been completed.

-For more information on how to create collections watch the YouTube video 'figshare tutorials - collections'.
+For more information on how to create collections watch the YouTube video 'How to create collections'.

 Digital Object Identifiers